janpolowinski/dswarm-temporary-docu/Graph-Exploration.md

     ``MATCH (n:`http://www.w3.org/2000/01/rdf-schema#Class`) RETURN n;``

 __Note:__ In the graph exploration tab, all resource types in the graph will be shown.
-A possible difference of this Cyber query is the fact that it will show all resource types currently existent in the graph, while the exploration tab lists also those types that used to be existent but have been deleted.
+A possible difference of this Cypher query is the fact that it will show all resource types currently existent in the graph, while the exploration tab lists also those types that used to be existent but have been deleted.

 ### Use of Indices

-Apart from the built-in indices for node labels and relationship types you should use further indices (which, at this stage, are implemented as [[Neo4j legacy indices|http://docs.neo4j.org/chunked/milestone/indexing.html]] that differ from the [[schema indices|http://docs.neo4j.org/chunked/milestone/query-schema-index.html]]) in order to achieve fast runtimes for your queries.
+Apart from the built-in indices for node labels and relationship types you should make use of further indices (which, at this stage, are implemented as [[Neo4j legacy indices|http://docs.neo4j.org/chunked/milestone/indexing.html]] that differ from the [[schema indices|http://docs.neo4j.org/chunked/milestone/query-schema-index.html]]) in order to achieve fast runtimes for your queries.

 * Retrieval of all statements connected with nodes with the node identifier ‘http://data.slub-dresden.de/datamodels/2/records/788e0248-f417-4e72-a6ed-e8cf0baa4546‘, i.e. statements whose subject has this identifier: